quarkusio/quarkus-github-lottery/src/main/resources/templates/MessageFormatter/notificationBody.md

 # Stewardship
 {#include MessageFormatter/notificationBodyBucketContent bucket=report.stewardship.get()}

-<sup>Issues across all areas last updated a long time ago.
-Please have a closer look, re-prioritize, ping someone, label as "on ice", close the issue, ...</sup>
+<sup>Issues or PRs across all areas last updated a long time ago.
+Please have a closer look, re-prioritize, ping someone, label as "on ice", close the issue/PR, ...</sup>

 {/include}